-Clay raw materials exploited in Poland for the production of light-weight aggregates may be assigned to two major types in a relation to their usability:
+Clay raw materials exploited in Poland for the production of light-weight aggregates may be assigned to 2 major types in a relation to their usability:

-- raw materials suitable for the production of keramsite (light-weight bloated clay aggregates),
+- raw materials suitable for the production of keramsite (called as gliniec in Poland),

 - raw materials suitable for the production of agloporit (called as glinoporyt in Poland).

-Raw materials used in the production of keramsite are characterized by an expansion during the thermal treatment.
+The raw materials used in the production of keramsite are characterized by an expansion during the thermal treatment.
+The process of the keramsite production involves a roasting of an appropriately prepared and granulated clay raw material in a temperature of 1,050-1,300°C. In the course of roasting the granules increase their volume due to the gases emanation in a soft pyroclastic mass and their external layer begins to melt forming a parched shard.
+The obtained porous, light-weight ceramic aggregate is characterized by a low soakability, high thermal insulating properties and a high resistance to several agents.
 The coefficient (the quotient of clay volume in a swollen state and volume in a state output) characterizing that property, that is the swelling coefficient, should be equal at least 2.5 and preferably 5.0 and more.
-To increase the raw material swell there are technological additives used, such as: brown coal, diesel oil, alkalis.
-The process of keramsite production involves a roasting of an appropriately prepared and granulated clay raw material in a temperature of 1,050-1,300oC.
-In the course of roasting the granules increase their volume due to the gases emanation in a soft pyroclastic mass and their external layer begins to melt forming a parched shard.
-The obtained porous, light-weight ceramic aggregate is characterized by a low soakability, high thermal insulating properties and a high resistance to several agents.
-Usually, the raw material for the keramsite production can also be used for the production of building ceramics wares: brick, ceramic concretes etc. In this case, the roasting process is being carried out in lower temperatures then during the keramsite production – below the swelling coefficient for a particular raw material.
+To increase the raw material swell there are the technological additives used, such as: brown coal, diesel oil, alkalis.
+Usually, the raw material for the keramsite production can also be used for the production of building ceramics wares: brick, ceramic concretes etc. In this case, the roasting process is being carried out in the lower temperatures than during the keramsite production – below the swelling coefficient for a particular raw material.

 There have been 8 deposits of the raw materials for keramsite production documented in Poland: Budy Mszczonowskie (located in Mazowieckie Voivodeship), Gniew II (Pomorskie Voivodeship), Gołaszyn (Lubelskie Voivodeship), Nawra (Warmińsko-Mazurskie Voivodeship), Ruda (Podkarpackie Voivodeship), Uniejów (Łódzkie Voivodeship), Wierzchocin (Wielkopolskie Voivodeship) and Bukowo (Szczecin-Płonia) (Zachodniopomorskie Voivodeship).

-Raw materials used for the production of agloporit are not expanding in the course during the thermal treatment as their swelling coefficient is not higher than 1.0.
-The process of agloporit production involves the roasting of a granulated mixture of the clayey raw material and easily combustible particles.
-The combustible particles in the result of roasting make the obtained material highly porous.
-The obtained sintered granules are subsequently crushed which allows to get the aggregates characterized by high open porosity and relatively low density.
-Such aggregates were used mainly in the building industry for the production of light concrete, concrete blocks and hollow bricks.
-Nowadays, the agloporit is not produced and deposits of that raw material are abandoned.
+The raw materials used for the production of the agloporit are not expanding in the course during the thermal treatment as their swelling coefficient is not higher than 1.0.
+The process of the agloporit production involves the roasting of a granulated mixture of the clayey raw material and easily combustible particles.
+The combustible particles in the result of roasting make the obtained material highly porous and relatively of a low density.
+In Poland, the agloporite was produced from the ’60s to ‘80s of the 20th century.
+For the production there were boulder clays, fluvic cambisols and the Pliocene clays used.
+The aggregates were used mainly in the building industry for the production of light concretes, concrete blocks and hollow bricks, however the production was abandoned due to the low raw material quality and high production costs.

-Agloporit clay raw materials are fairly common throughout the whole country.
-Quality requirements which should be matched by the raw material of this type are generally low – lower even than those put for raw materials for making simple thick-walled ceramics for the building industry.
-The majority of documented deposits of agloporit raw materials are represented by the Quaternary glacial loams and loesses (loess loams) and the remaining ones – Tertiary Krakowiec clays, Poznań clays or Quaternary stagnant lake clays.
+The clay raw materials that can be used for the agloporit production are fairly common throughout the whole country.
+The quality requirements which should be matched by the raw material of this type are generally low.
+The majority of 33 documented deposits of the agloporit raw materials are represented by the Quaternary glacial loams and loesses (loess loams) and the remaining ones – Quaternary stagnant lake clays or Neogene clays.

-The so-called “fired shales” represent a material close to agloporit.
-It is also being called “shale-porite from dumps.
+The so-called “fired shales” represent a material close to the agloporit.
+It is also being called “shale-porite from dumps”.
 This material originates in the result of spontaneous fires of stockpiles of the coal waste produced in hard coal mining operations.
-The fires turn clay shales, which form large part of the coal waste stockpiles, into a strong ceramic material.
+The fires turn clay-shales, which form a large part of the coal waste stockpiles, into a strong ceramic material.
 “Fired shales” are available at the Polish market as aggregates usable in the building and road construction.
 They are treated as a reused product from waste and thus data on their resources and supplies are omitted from “The balance…”.

 Deposits of clay raw materials for the lightweight aggregate production (together with building ceramics raw materials) are presented on the map.

-Economic resources as of the end of 2018 amounted to 2.381 million m3 (about 4.762 million tonnes).
-The economic resources are currently documented within the mining areas for the exploited deposit Gniew II and for the abandonded Budy Mszczonowskie deposit.
+The economic resources as of the end of 2022 were equal 1.835 million m3 (about 3.670 million tonnes).
+The economic resources are documented within the mining areas of the Gniew II deposit and Budy Mszczonowskie deposit.